Around wine

 • Length: the wine can leave lingering aromas in the mouth.
 This is called the length.
 It is expressed in caudalie (one caudalie = one second).
 We start talking about quality wine when its length in the mouth reaches between 8 and 10 caudalies.
 The greatest wines can reach up to 20 caudalies, I let you imagine.

 • The expression: A lower quality wine gives the impression that it can come from anywhere and have been made from any grape variety.
 A great wine will know how to express the quality of the grape variety used or its region of production.
-The best school is that of practice.
+The best school remains that of practice.

 • Serving temperature: The temperature at which you will taste your wine is essential. the wine deteriorates infinitely more with heat than with cold.
 The heat releases the aromatic components of the wine, thus revealing its entire bouquet.
-Red wines should be served at room temperature, ie between 15 ° C and 17 ° C. As a general rule, white wines should be served cooler than reds.
+Red wines should be served at room temperature, i.e. between 15 ° C and 17 ° C. As a general rule, white wines should be served cooler than reds.
 The heat accentuates the acidity of the wine, which is why it is recommended to serve the white wines very chilled in order to make them less aggressive, i.e. between 8 ° C and 12 ° C.